 Indeed, they are a purchase from which any photographer can benefit.
 In particular, canvas backdrops are the perfect choice for the studio-based photographer.
 And although canvas is more expensive than other materials, it needs to be considered a long-term investment, or legacy purchase, for your studio.
-If properly cared for, they will also last for many years to come.
+If properly cared for, they will last for many years to come.

 Backdrops should not be folded because wrinkles in canvas are not easily removed.
 This makes them bulkier than other backdrops like muslin.
 Having a permanent set up in your studio for your canvas backdrops is recommended.
 The material is washable and, unlike seamless backdrops, it won’t tear.
-Many canvas backdrops are also UV coated to help prevent staining and fading.(2)

-If you need to clean your canvas just use a soft, dry or slightly damp cloth and gently wipe away dirt and dust.
+If you need to clean your canvas just use a soft, slightly damp cloth and gently wipe away dirt and dust.
 Do not use any type of cleaning products or other chemical solutions.

 - Blackout center prevents light from passing through